zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-refreshingdata.md

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-<a name="refreshing-cached-data-refresh-implicitrefresh"></a>
+<a name="refreshing-cached-data-the-implicit-refresh"></a>
-### Refresh implicitrefresh
+### The implicit refresh

-<a name="auto-refreshing-client-side-data-a-k-a-polling"></a>
+<a name="refreshing-cached-data-polling"></a>
-## Auto-refreshing client-side data (a.k.a. &#39;polling&#39;)
+### Polling

-In many scenarios, users expect to see their rendered data update implicitly as server data changes.
-This can be accomplished by configuring your cache object to include 'polling', as  in the following example.
+In many scenarios, users expect to see their rendered data update implicitly when server data changes.
+The auto-refreshing of client-side data, also known as  'polling', can be accomplished by configuring the cache object to include 'polling', as in the example located at `<dir>\Client\V1\Hubs\RobotData.ts`.
+This code is also included in the following example.

 ```typescript